agehcx/CampaignChecker/README.md

    - Go to `Actions` tab
    - Enable workflows

-The monitor will now run automatically every hour and notify you when campaigns are found!
+The monitor will now run automatically at the scheduled six times each day and notify you when campaigns are found!

 ---